bob85670/HFT-Interview-Prep/README.md

   2. Leetcode - https://leetcode.com/ (obvious but needed, do contests on weekends to build up the skill to solve qs under time pressue)
   3. CSES Problem set - https://cses.fi/problemset/list (Harder than LC but will make you better)

+  Advice:
+  1. If you're going for ultra high-frequnecy shops i.e HRT/Jump/XTX etc best to use cpp for your DSA prep, will help you get used to the language faster &   you'll learn how to use commom std lib data structures

 ## Langauge Specifics: